Apocalyptic and post-apocalyptic fiction: Film and television

-H.G.
-Wells adapted his novel The Shape of Things to Come (1933) into the movie Things to Come (1936).
+H. G. Wells adapted his novel The Shape of Things to Come (1933) into the movie Things to Come (1936).
 In the movie, England is reduced to rubble by a prolonged conventional, chemical, and biological war.
 Survivors are depicted living under the rule of a local warlord who raids his neighbors in an attempt to get his fleet of rotting fighter planes in the air again.
 At the same time, surviving engineers create a technological utopia.

 The film Panic in Year Zero!
 (1962) tells the story of a Southern California family's fight to survive the violence and chaos that ensue in the aftermath of a nuclear war.

 La Jetée (1962) deals with a time traveler sent back in time to help the people of the post-apocalyptic future rebuild civilization after nuclear war destroys most of the world.
 It was partially remade in 1996 in the film 12 Monkeys.

 In 1965 the BBC produced The War Game, but it was considered too graphic and disturbing to broadcast at the time; it was only in 1985 that it was shown.
 It portrays a nuclear attack on Great Britain and its after-effects, particularly the efforts of the Civil Defence system.

 Planet of the Apes (1968) and its first sequel, Beneath the Planet of the Apes (1970) are 40th century-set post-apocalyptic entries in its original five-film series while Battle for the Planet of the Apes (1973) is a turn of the 21st century turn of the third millennium post apocalyptic last entry of this series.
 The other two films between "Beneath..." and "Battle..." were pre-apocalyptic Escape from the Planet of the Apes (1971, pre-nuclear bomb Los Angeles of 'present day') and Conquest of the Planet of the Apes (1972, also pre-nuclear but this time circa 1991 and with a violent ape revolution).

-Genesis II (1973) television film, created by Gene Roddenberry.
-Dylan Hunt, a NASA scientist, begins a multi-day suspended animation test right before an earthquake buries the underground laboratory.
-Discovered in 2133 still alive he is awakened by the organization PAX (descendants of NASA scientists) who promote peace in the world.
+Genesis II (1973), a television film created by Gene Roddenberry, follows Dylan Hunt, a NASA scientist who begins a multi-day suspended animation test right before an earthquake buries the underground laboratory.
+Discovered in 2133 still alive, he is awakened by the organization PAX, descendants of NASA scientists who promote peace in the world.
 This television pilot, if picked up, would have followed Dylan and a PAX team as they reach out to the remains of humanity in a post-apocalyptic world by means of a long forgotten underground sub-shuttle rapid transit system that spanned the world right before the Great Conflict.
 A second pilot, Strange New World, also failed to be picked up as a television series.

 The ABC made-for-TV movie The Day After (1983) deals with a nuclear war between NATO and the Warsaw Pact, focusing on a group of people in the U.S. heartland states of Kansas and Missouri attempting to survive during and after the nuclear exchange.